-tion of Objective and Activities to Achieve Objectives Person/Agency Responsible Start/End Dates Groups Expected to be Served/Reached/ Educated Description of Expected Outcomes/ Impact VE #2 Develop a toll-free hotline for a full range of neon 811-Baby, or research for other potential resources (simil questions and referrals and/or add this s resource to 211 Short Term Outline resources to be included.
-Decide who is hotline host.
-Train hotline workers.
-Virginia Department of Health Pathways to Coordinated Care staff person 6-12 months Medical and community providers, mothers, family members, child welfare personnel People will have a place to call for information and referral that is confidential and stigma free.
-Moderate Term 1.
-Market and launch hotline.
-Virginia Department of Health Pathways to Coordinated Care staff person 12 months Medical and community providers, mothers, family members, community members The hotline will provide information and referrals, providing substance use disorder expectant mothers and new moms the assistance they need and help remove the stigma of users regarding substance use disorder during pregnancy.
+Des cription of Objective and Activities to Achieve Objectives Person/Agency Responsible Start/End Dates Groups Expected to be Served/Reached/ Educated Description of Expected Outcomes/ Impact Coordinated Care staff person family members, community members providing substance use disorder expectant mothers and new moms the assistance they need and help remove the stigma of users regarding substance use disorder during pregnancy.
 Long Term 1.
 Evaluate hotline usefulness.
 Virginia Department of Health Pathways to Coordinated Care staff person 12-18 months Number of medical and community providers, mothers, family members, community members Determine the usefulness of such a hotline and improve product as indicated in evaluation.

-N/A- As the expected outcome is not based on an individual basis, instead it is based on did the activity or object occur or not.
+N/A^ - As the expected outcome is not based on an individual basis, instead it is based on did the activity or object occur or not.